crystallabs/crysterm/README.md

 crystal examples/hello2.cr
 crystal examples/tech-demo.cr

-# And other examples from examples/, small-tests/, and test/.
+# And other examples from directories examples/, small-tests/, and test/.
 ```

 ## Using it as a module in your project